 They are an intelligent breed and quite easy to train and are generally happiest when they get plenty of physical exercise and mental stimulation.
 Although, as a family pet, if allowed to become lazy, they will readily transition to a life of leisure, and like humans who don’t get sufficient exercise, they can quickly become overweight.

 8. Irish Setter

-The Irish Setter is a quite an old breed that is believed to have been developed in Ireland in the mid-1500s.
-They are a striking breed best known for their long, silky red or chestnut-colored coat.
-Yet, they are exceptionally good upland bird hunting dogs and have a well-deserved reputation within the bird hunting community as both a pointing and a flushing dog.
+The Irish Setter is quite an old breed that is believed to have been developed in Ireland in the mid-1500s.
+They are a striking breed best known for their long, silky red or chestnut-colored coats.
+Yet, they are exceptionally good upland bird-hunting dogs and have a well-deserved reputation within the bird-hunting community as both a pointing and a flushing dog.

 Irish Setters thrive on human companionship, and it is hardly a surprise that besides making a mark on the hunting scene, these friendly and loving dogs have also found a place in the hearts of thousands of Americans as family pets.

 The Vizsla, also known as the Hungarian Pointer, is a hunting dog that was first developed in medieval Hungary as a hawking dog.
 More recently, they have proven to be exceptional bird dogs that make excellent Pointers and Retrievers.
 Since first coming to the United States in 1950, the Vizsla has become a popular dog with upland hunters who use them for hunting both rabbits and fowl.

 The Nova Scotia Duck Tolling Retriever is a wetland duck-hunting dog that was first developed in Nova Scotia during the early 19th century.
 They have a unique and uncanny ability to lure ducks during hunting.
 In practice, these dogs are often used as decoys to distract waterfowl or sent out into the water to troll for ducks and draw them closer to shore with their fluttering tails.